Mouadmeziane/Deep-Image-Denoising-with-Synthetic-Data/README.md

 Use deep Convolutional Neural Networks (CNNs) with PyTorch, including investigating DnCNN and U-net architectures.
 More details in [`tutorial.ipynb`](src/tutorial.ipynb).

+ A Study of Model Behavior and Generalization

+## 📌 Overview

+This project investigates the behavior of deep convolutional neural networks for image denoising under **synthetic degradation settings**.

+Rather than focusing solely on performance, this work explores:
+- how denoising models behave under different noise conditions,
+- their ability to generalize across noise distributions,
+- and the trade-offs between model complexity and restoration quality.

+The study is inspired by recent research directions in **data-centric learning** and **understanding deep models beyond empirical performance**.

+---

+## 🎯 Objectives

+The main goals of this project are:

+- To implement and evaluate deep CNN-based image denoising models
+- To simulate controlled degradation using **synthetic noise**
+- To analyze model performance and **failure cases**
+- To study the **impact of model architecture on restoration quality**
+- To explore **generalization across noise levels**

+---

+## 🧠 Methodology

+### 1. Synthetic Data Generation

+Clean images from the BSD dataset are degraded using controlled Gaussian noise:

+- Noise model: additive Gaussian noise
+- Noise level controlled via parameter `σ`
+- Enables systematic evaluation across different degradation intensities

+This setup allows full control over the data distribution, which is essential for analyzing model behavior.

+---

+### 2. Models

+The following architectures are implemented and compared:

+- **DnCNN**: standard deep convolutional denoising network
+- **UDnCNN**: U-shaped variant with pooling/unpooling
+- **DUDnCNN**: dilated convolution variant for larger receptive fields

 ## Model Architecture

 1. DnCNN